 The activities cover kindergarten skills and many incorporate fine motor practice.
 They increase in difficulty throughout the year, similar to my morning tubs.
 However, my goal is always student independence.
 One of the most important things about any morning activity is that it’s not introducing a new skill and is at a level the student is comfortable with.

 The three main components of these activities are supply kits, the activities, and the instruction slides.

 Each day, you’ll pick an activity and make the copies needed.
 Place them at students’ tables or desks.
 Project the instruction slide in the front of the classroom.
 Then, each student will have an already-made supply kit for morning activities.

 What supplies do I need?

-The activities will only use the supplies in these kits.
-They may occasionally need replenishing (i.e. the crayons and glue) but my hope is that, for the most part, these won’t need much attention through the year.
+The Morning Kit activities only use the supplies in these kits.
+The supplies may occasionally need replenishing (i.e. the crayons and glue) but my hope is that, for the most part, these won’t need much attention through the year.

 Where can I get the activities?

 I have the Morning Kit activities available in individual monthly packs and in a discounted bundle!

 There are activities for months August through April.
 The May pack will be added by 12/31/2021.

 Click here or on the picture to learn more!